roarkhabegger/roarkhabegger.github.io/_stars_grad/stars_lec01.md

 $$  \left| \frac{\partial T}{\partial r} \right|> \left|
 \frac{\partial T}{\partial r} \right|_\mathrm{ad}  $$

 Therefore, if the temperature of the atmosphere decreases more than the temperature of our bubble over a distance $\Delta r$, then the bubble will still be hotter than the atmosphere at $r + \Delta r$ and it will continue to float upward!
-This criterion is met in convective regions of the sun.
+This criterion for an atmospheric region in a star to be convective.